Shari Rarick School of Dance

 He has served as an adjudicator for performing arts and solo competitions for various organizations including several Dance Masters of America Chapters, Dance Educators of America activities, and Headliners.

-A former member of the honor regional ballet company, Detroit City Ballet, Mr. Smith has served as Resident Choreographer for several Ballet, Theater and Opera Companies in Ohio and Michigan, creating works for ballet, musical theater, and light and grand opera.
+A former member of the honor regional ballet company, Detroit City Ballet, Mr. Smith has served as Resident Choreographer for several Ballet, Theater, and Opera Companies in Ohio and Michigan, creating works for ballet, musical theater, and light and grand opera.
 He performed in regional theatre productions of “Music Man,” “Bye Bye Birdie,” “The Miracle Worker,” and “Gypsy.”
-Several of his former students have appeared in Broadway and Regional theater productions.
+Several of his former students have appeared in Broadway and regional theater productions.

 Mr. Smith holds a Master of Business Administration degree and has been listed in “Who’s Who in America.”